Islandora/documentation/docs/user-documentation/video-docs.md

 - [Advanced Views](https://youtu.be/inPRZeQGnKI): How to bring together several settings and tools to make a more advanced image view.
 - [Batch Editing](https://youtu.be/ZMp0lPelOZw): How to use Views Bulk Edit to create a batch editing view for Islandora.
 - [Export and Import a View](https://youtu.be/0NXrzSzxhLc): How to copy a custom View from one Islandora site to another.

+## Additional Topics

+- [How to Build Documentation](http://youtu.be/YgSXicNow5w): How to make a local copy of documentation to test and make changes.
+- [Changing Themes](http://youtu.be/AMQOW0D2dhM): How to change the theme for your Islandora site, including replacing Blocks and updating Contexts.